ZoeLeBlanc/is310-computing-humanities-spring-2024/_schedule/19-names-and-topics.md

 class_date: 2024-03-26
 ---

+## In-Class Agenda

+- [ ] Discuss any homework related questions
+- [ ] Revise last's week's exercise based on the assigned materials and present it to the class
+- [ ] Discuss the assigned materials

 ## Assigned Materials

 - Walsh, Melanie, and Maria Antoniak.
 “The Goodreads ‘Classics’: A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism.”
 Post45: Peer Reviewed, April 21, 2021. [https://post45.org/2021/04/the-goodreads-classics-a-computational-study-of-readers-amazon-and-crowdsourced-amateur-criticism/](https://post45.org/2021/04/the-goodreads-classics-a-computational-study-of-readers-amazon-and-crowdsourced-amateur-criticism/).